League of Women Voters of California: History

-The League of Women Voters of California was first established in the 1920s, to farther the movement of women voting and in politics after the 19th amendment was passed.
-Many were confident that California would get the vote and with this brought many organizations to California, the League of Women Voters being on a national level.
+The League of Women Voters of California was first established in the 1920s, to further the movement of women voting and in politics after the 19th amendment was passed.
+Many were confident that women in California would get the vote and with this brought many organizations to California, the League of Women Voters being on a national level.
 A group called the California Civic League was a huge contributor to getting the vote.
 This group was helping to advocate for women in the California and national, to get the vote for them.
 Then in 1911, the vote for women was officially granted in California after a couple years of work.
 Astonished by the accomplishment, Carrie Chapmen Catt wanted the California Civic League to join forces with her league.
-In 1921, the California Civic League officially became apart of the League of Women Voters, forming the California Civic League of Women Voters.
+In 1921, the California Civic League officially became a part of the League of Women Voters, forming the California Civic League of Women Voters.
 Eventually changing their name to the League of Women Voters of California in 1946.
 The League of Women Voters of California was guided by wanting to bring women together with equality in representatives and to give more education on issues in America.
 At the first League meeting they voted for principle, legislation, and issues to focus on, which included child welfare, education, women in occupations and many more.

 The beginning of their work started during the major wars.
 The league wanted to keep as a nonpartisan group in order to help new women voters during the difficult these difficult times.
 The league members believed that keeping it this way would help in the success of a democratic government.
 One major item they started was a class on political education to give women more knowledge of the political system and a sense of activism.
-With the league not being as radical as early women's groups, they really helped to educate women politically.
-In the 1940s, the League started to become very big and well organized, so they started to come together as a group to reach a common census of specific issue and refer to it as the continuing responsibility.
+With the league not being as radical as early women's groups, they helped to educate women politically.
+In the 1940s, the League started to become larger and well organized, so they started to come together as a group to reach a common census of specific issue and refer to it as the continuing responsibility.
 As well during this time, the league had many committees that covered specific issues, like health, housing, jury selection, public schools, state government, and homes for children, that were voted on to make these responsibilities.

 Early accomplishments

 The League of Women Voters of California had many legislative successes.
-One of the very first ones was getting the child labor laws ratified in 1923, which would limit the labor of children under the age of eighteen.
-As well as the helping to get California schools to be reorganized in 1937 to help get better education for all the children in California.
-They were apart of the fight to get women on the juries.
+One of the first achievements was allowing child labor laws to be ratified in 1923, which would limit the labor of children under the age of eighteen.
+As well as the helping to get California schools to be reorganized in 1937 to help get better education for all the children in California, they were a part of the fight to get women on the juries.
 They even were active in the efforts to get the Department of Mental Hygiene established in 1945.
-They are still active many issues on local, at the state level, and even nationally.
+They are still active many issues on local, state and national levels.